-(763) bu gerçek herkes -çe bil -in everybody -by know -Pass. -Aor. this truth "This truth is known by everybody"
+(763) bu gerçek herkes -çe bil -in -ir this truth everybody -by know -Pass. -Aor.
+"This truth is known by everybody"

 This suffix means 'in the manner of' in general and is used to derive adverbs from either nouns or adjectives: